-- 1. To impart knowledge and skills in the field of Engineering/ Technology, Management, Education, Science & Arts, and related areas; - 2.
+- To impart knowledge and skills in the field of Engineering/ Technology, Management, Education, Science & Arts, and related areas; - 2.
 To dedicate itself to the improvement of social and economic status and enhancement of the quality of life for all; - 3.
 To strive for maximizing human welfare through education; - 4.
-To produce effective knowledge workers, practitioners, and educators who will be guided by vision, compassion, knowledge, discipline, and discovery with deep respect for human values: - 5.
+To produce effective knowledge workers, practitioners, and educators who will be guided by vision, compassion, knowledge, discipline, and discovery with deep respect for human values; - 5.
 To provide an individual engineering and other professional learning experience for each student; - 6.
-To develop critical thinking, analytical ability, and creative skills;

-- 7. To supplement the curricula, teamwork, leadership, communication skills, project management, social concerns, and ethics; - 8.
+To develop critical thinking, analytical ability, and creative skills; - 7.
+To supplement the curricula, teamwork, leadership, communication skills, project management, social concerns and ethics; - 8.
 To establish interaction with industries for Technology, Research & Development.

-In line with the above vision and mission statements, Lingaya's Vidyapeeth has the following special characteristics:
+In line with the above vision and mission statements, Lingaya's University has the following special characteristics:

-1. Lingaya's Vidyapeeth is an Institution for providing a student with opportunity for all round development and education with the aim of effective living as a good citizen.
+1. Lingaya's University is an Institution for providing students with an opportunity for allaround development and education with the aim of effective living as a good citizen who has special strengths in the field of Engineering and Technology with emphasis on practice and problem-solving skills.

-- 2. It has special strength in the field of Engineering and Technology with emphasis on practice and problem-solving skills. - 3.
-Its activities and course curriculum concentrate on design, self-learning and research, which are the unique features of the Vidyapeeth. - 4.
-The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community. - 5.
-Lingaya's Vidyapeeth facilitates and promotes creativity and critical thinking capabilities in its students. - 6.
-The education in Lingaya's Vidyapeeth enhances the inherent capacity of a student with honesty, courage, and fairness.
+- 2. Its activities and course curriculum concentrate on design, self-learning, and research, which are the unique features of the University. - 3.
+The primary value of knowledge and skill imparted by Lingaya's University resides in its utility in creating an infrastructure for the physical welfare of the general public, and in sustaining the good health of individuals and the community. - 4.
+Lingaya's University facilitates and promotes creativity and critical thinking capabilities in its students. - 5.
+The education in Lingaya's University enhances the inherent capacity of a student with honesty, courage, and fairness.